ShiiRochi/react-callable/README.md

 # react-callable
 Callable components, that can be called from anywhere in your application.

-{% warning %}
+### WARNING: Further development is slow downed
 The repository is not under active development.
-{% endwarning %}

-{% note %}
+The reason for that decision is that I slightly changed my opinion on the matter of callable components.
+Although, I still think of it as an interesting idea of being able to do such stuff.
+However, I don't have much time to properly pay attention to this repo.

-Despite the message above, all contributions are still welcomed and appreciated.
+Despite that sad fact, all contributions are still welcomed and appreciated because they allow this project to move further and evolve.
-{% endnote %}

 [![Build Status](https://travis-ci.org/ShiiRochi/react-callable.png?branch=master)](https://travis-ci.org/ShiiRochi/react-callable)